The best way to cook a nice thick steak is with the reverse sear method.

-- More time consuming – It’s faster to just throw a steak on the grill and flip it a few times until it’s done.
+- More time-consuming – It’s faster to throw a steak on the grill and flip it a few times until it’s done.

 - Only works on thick steak – The method breaks down if the steak is less than an inch thick.
 1.5 – 2 inches+ works much better.

-If you’re concerned that the streak is two big, I find that one two inch thick rib eye is enough for two people.
+If you’re concerned that the steak is too big, I find that one two-inch thick rib eye is enough for two people.

 How to reverse sear a steak